-Arizona law requires postsecondary institutions to provide information about their programs and graduation requirements, accreditation status, cohort default rate, and financial aid policies as a part of a license application (including renewal).
-(A.A.C. § R4-39-103(D).)
-Arizona law further requires attestation by the individual signing the application that the applicant complies and will continue to comply with all U.S. Department of Education requirements governing federal student financial aid programs in which the applicant is eligible to participate.
-(A.A.C. § R4-39-103(D).)
-Arizona is awarded an additional point because it allows for the discretionary review of completion rates (Arizona requires reporting of retention rates).
+Arizona requires postsecondary institutions to provide information about their program and graduation requirements, accreditation status, and financial aid policies as a part of a license application (including renewal).
+A.A.C. § R4-39-103(D) Arizona law further requires attestation by the individual signing the application that the applicant complies and will continue to comply with all United States Department of Education requirements governing federal student financial aid programs in which the applicant is eligible to participate.
+A.A.C. § R4-39-103(D) Arizona is awarded two points because it allows for the discretionary review of two elements: cohort default rates and completion rates.

-E. DOES THE STATE'S OVERSIGHT DISTINGUISH BETWEEN FOR-PROFIT AND NONPROFIT EDUCATIONAL INSTITUTIONS?
+E. DOES THE STATE'S OVERSIGHT DISTINGUISH BETWEEN FOR-PROFITS AND NONPROFITS?

-Yes, strongly distinguished Yes, moderately distinguished Yes, slightly distinguished Not distinguished 15 Points 10 Points 5 Points 0 Points
+Yes, strongly distinguished Yes, moderately distinguished Yes, Slightly Distinguished Not distinguished 15 Points 10 Points 5 Points 0 Points

-Arizona law does not distinguish between for-profits and nonprofits.
+Arizona does not distinguish between for-profits and nonprofits.